 Chicago-area girl dies on 12th birthday after being shot

 HARVEY, Ill.
-(AP) — Coroners say a girl shot in the head while she sat at a home computer in suburban Chicago has died on her 12th birthday.
+(AP) — Medical examiners say a girl shot in the head while she sat at a home computer in suburban Chicago has died on her 12th birthday.

 The Cook County Medical Examiner's office confirmed Wednesday that Kentavia Blackful of Harvey died Tuesday night at a hospital.

-Note: This story has been corrected to show medical examiners, not coroners, say the girl died.